jacobvanschenck/Dex/README.md

 npm run start
 ```

-Head over to `http://localhost:3000` and start using Multisig Wallet!
+Head over to `http://localhost:3000` and start using MyDex!

 > Note: Make sure to add the Ganache network to your Metamask